hexagontk/hexagon/hexagon_site/pages/developer_guide.md

 The [Hexagon Core] module is used by all other libraries, so it would be added to your project anyway just by using any adapter.

+Core utilities like settings handling, logging, serialization and dependency injection.
+The toolkit's ports are designed to use core functionalities.
+You can use a third party DI library instead using the Core one.
+It depends on Logback and Jackson.

 The main features it has are:

 * [Helpers]: JVM information, a logger and other useful utilities.